sagemath/trac_to_gh/Issue 9344.md

 # Issue 9344: matrix constructor does not honor nrows if given a method to generate the entries

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9344

 Original creator: lftabera